POV-Ray/povray/.github/ISSUE_TEMPLATE/bug_report_render.md

 ---
 name: Bug report (Render)
-about: Report unexpected behavior during rendering of a scene
+about: Report unexpected behavior during parsing or rendering of a scene
 title: "[BUG] "
-labels: bug?
+labels: 'bug?'
 assignees: ''

 ---